ForgeRock/forgeops/monitoring/README.md

 This deployment uses the [CoreOS Prometheus Operator](https://coreos.com/operators/prometheus/docs/0.15.0/index.html).

-**This Prometheus folder contains the following functions:**
+**This monitoring folder contains the following functions:**
+* deploy scripts to:
-* Prometheus Operator Helm chart.
+    * deploy the Prometheus Operator along with Grafana and Alert Manager and other Helm charts that help monitor GKE.
-* kube-prometheus Helm chart that contains child charts for:
-    * GKE cluster monitoring,
-    * Prometheus,
-    * Grafana,
-    * Alert Manager.
+    * connect to the Prometheus and Grafana endpoints.
-* exporter-forgerock Helm chart that include ServiceMonitors containing the endpoint details for ForgeRock products so Prometheus can
+* exporter-forgerock Helm chart that contains a Helm chart that provides:
-scrape metrics.
+    * configurable ServiceMonitors that define ForgeRock product endpoints to be monitored by Prometheus.
+* values files that are used by the deploy script and can be edited to customize the configuration of Prometheus, Grafana and Alert Manager.

 <br />

 # How Prometheus works

 The Prometheus operator works by watching for ServiceMonitor CRDs (CRDs are Kubernetes Custom Resource Definitions).
 These are first
 class Kubernetes types that you can manage with kubectl (kubectl create/delete/patch, etc.).
-The ServiceMonitor CRDs define the target to be scrapped.
+The ServiceMonitor CRDs define the target to be scraped.

 The Prometheus operator watches for changes to current ServiceMonitors or for new ServiceMonitors and updates the
 Prometheus configuration with the details defined in the ServiceMonitors automatically.